dotnet/csharplang/proposals/dictionary-expressions.md

 *Dictionary Expressions* are a continuation of the C# 12 *Collection Expressions* feature.
 They extend that system with a new terse syntax, `["mads": 21, "dustin": 22]`, for creating common dictionary values.
 Like with collection expressions, merging other dictionaries into these values is possible using the existing spread operator `..` like so: `[.. currentStudents, "mads": 21, "dustin": 22]`

-Several dictionary-like types can created without external BCL support.
+Several dictionary-like types can be created without external BCL support.
 These types are:

 1. Concrete dictionary-like types, containing an read/write indexer `TValue this[TKey] { get; set; }`, like `Dictionary<TKey, TValue>` and `ConcurrentDictionary<TKey, TValue>`.
 1. The well-known generic BCL dictionary interface types: `IDictionary<TKey, TValue>` and `IReadOnlyDictionary<TKey, TValue>`.